This easy Salted Caramel Apple Dip appetizer recipe can be ready in about 5 minutes if you purchase the salted caramel sauce.

 2 T. water

 In a glass bowl, toss sliced apple wedges with fresh lemon juice to prevent browning.
 Set aside.

 To prepare the salted caramel sauce, warm the heavy cream in a small saucepan over low heat.
 (The goal is to slightly warm the cream because the cold dairy product can curdle when added to hot liquids).

 Add the sugar and water to a heavy-bottomed oven-safe saucepan and stir to combine.
 Set spoon aside and do not stir the sugar mixture again.

 Bring mixture to a boil over medium-high heat.
 If sugar crystals remain on the sides of the pan, gently brush them back down with a moistened silicon baking brush.

 Continue boiling until the mixture turns a nice amber color.
 If a dark spot forms on one side due to uneven heating, lift the pan and gently swirl until the color is even again.
 Return pan to the burner and reduce heat.

 Slowly whisk in the warmed cream until thoroughly incorporated.
 Be very careful while doing so because the extremely hot sugar mixture will bubble up when the cooler cream is added.

-Place saucepan into pre-heated oven until ready to use.
+Place the saucepan into the preheated oven until ready to use.